Funds adjudicated by SFU Lifelong Learning

 The Salvation Army Development Endowment Fund

 Administered by our Community Education Program, this endowment fund was established in 1989 through a gift from the late Dr. J.L.
 Wighton to assist Salvation Army officers and personnel with pursuing advanced educational opportunities.

 This fund was established in 1995 through a lead grant from the Real Estate Foundation of British Columbia and subsequent grants from the Earl and Jennie Lohn Foundation; VIA Architecture, Inc.; and the Ministry of Community, Aboriginal and Women’s Services.
 The fund’s mandate is to support the City Program’s activities, including courses, programs and lectures on land-use and urban issues.

 The Seniors Program Directors Endowment Fund

-This fund was established in 2010 by a generous bequest from the late Alan Aberbach to support staff salaries and related Seniors Program (now the Adults 55+ Program) administrative activities and to ensure that courses for adults age 55 and over can both continue and expand.
+This fund was established in 2010 by a generous bequest from the late Alan Aberbach to support staff salaries and related Seniors Program (now the Liberal Arts and 55+ Program) administrative activities and to ensure that courses for adults age 55 and over can both continue and expand.